Ida (Murray) Ritenour was born on April 4, 1876 at Normalville, Fayette County, PA the daughter of Elijah and Hannah (Minerd) Murray.

 Following his father's occupation, Ernest was a lumberman of the Normalville area.

-On July 26, 1934, at Greensburg, Westmoreland County, PA, he married Ellen Basinger, daughter of Mr. and Mrs. William Basinger of Rogers Mills, Fayette County.
+On July 26, 1934, at Greensburg, Westmoreland County, PA, he married Ellen Basinger ( ? - ? ), daughter of William Henry and Elizabeth (Ritenour) Basinger of Rogers Mills, Fayette County.
+Was her name also "Mabel?"
 On the same day and at the same place, in a double wedding officiated by a justice of the peace, Ellen's sister Violet Basinger was united in wedlock with Elmer Shultz, son of Samuel and Mary (Fulton) Shultz.

-The Ritenours lived in Connellsville and had five children -- Etta Marie Hall, Luella Ritenour, Ida Elizabeth Ritenour, Ernest William Ritenour and Kenneth Eugene Ritenour.
+The Ritenours bore five children -- Etta Marie Hall, Luella Ritenour, Ida Elizabeth Ritenour, Earnest William Ritenour and Kenneth Eugene Ritenour.

 In July 1959, the Ritenours and the Shultzes celebrated their mutual 25th wedding anniversaries, with an article appearing in the Connellsville Daily Courier.